dualcube/moowoodle/readme.txt

    🔄 **Variations on Courses [PRO]**: Offering course variations with the option to sell them through your online store with the help of WooCommerce Subscription.

    💲 **Multiple Pricing Models [PRO]**: MooWoodle Integration supports various pricing models, including one-time payments, subscriptions, and memberships.
 This flexibility allows you to offer courses in a way that best suits your business model.
    👥 **Real-Time User Synchronization [PRO]**: Seamlessly sync users, whether from Moodle to WordPress or vice versa.
-This feature ensures users have unified access across both platforms, eliminating the need for separate accounts.
+This feature ensures users have unified access across both Moodle WordPress platforms, eliminating the need for separate accounts.

 👉 Learn More About [MooWoodle (PRO)](https://dualcube.com/product/moowoodle-pro/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree)

    👉 Explore more of our [Moodle LMS Products](https://dualcube.com/moodle-plugins-themes/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).

 ### ➡️ MooWoodle Settings
-MooWoodle Settings offers complete control over course listings, user enrollments, display preferences, and powerful LMS tools for seamless eLearning management.
+MooWoodle Settings offers complete control over course listings, user enrollments, display preferences, and powerful WordPress Moodle LMS tools for seamless eLearning management.

 📚 **Complete Course Listing**: The "All Courses" tab allows administrators to conveniently access and oversee all courses, including their essential details such as categories, start dates, enrolled users, and more.
 Moreover, with the Pro version, you have the flexibility to manage courses on an individual basis or in bulk, including updating course details and images.
 [Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/#6-toc-title?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).